Meegin History, Family Crest & Coats of Arms

 The surname Meegin originally appeared in Gaelic as "O Miadhachain," which is derived from the word miadhach, meaning honorable.

 Early Origins of the Meegin family

-Another 204 words (15 lines of text) covering the years 117 and 1172 are included under the topic Early Meegin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meegin research.
+Another 92 words (7 lines of text) covering the years 117 and 1172 are included under the topic Early Meegin History in all our PDF Extended History products and printed products wherever possible.